Jennahowieson/Wheelie-Wild-Campervans/README.md

 **The Brief**

 # Wheelie-Wild-Campervans
-A CRUD app using Flask, Python, SQL, Html &amp; Css to manage the rental of campervans
+Create a CRUD app using Flask, Python, SQL, Html &amp; Css to help Wheelie Wild Campers manage the rental of their fleet of campervans to different users / renters.

-### Van Rental Management App

-A campervan company has approached you to build a web application to help them manage their vans and renters.
-Multiple customers may hire one van at a time.

 #### MVP
 - The company wants to be able to register / monitor vans.
 Important information for them to know is -